1tomany/rich-bundle/README.md

 For instance, given the query string `email=&username=vic@1tomany.com`, the resolver would map an empty string to the `$username` property because the key `email` is present and comes before the `username` key.

 You can also combine chained sources.
-For example, you can have both a `#[SourceRequest]` and `#[SourceContainer]` attribute on a property: if the value wasn't found in the request content, then it would be retrieved from the container parameters.
+For example, you can have both a `#[SourcePayload]` and `#[SourceContainer]` attribute on a property: if the value wasn't found in the request payload, then it would be retrieved from the container parameters.

 #### Additional property source arguments
 Each source attribute has boolean `$trim` and `$nullify` arguments as well.
 By default, `$trim` is `true` and `$nullify` is `false`.
 When `$trim` is `true`, the resolver will convert any scalar value to a string and run the `\trim()` function in it.
 The value will then be coerced back to the type specified by the property of the input class during denormalization.